Vikki Slade: Political career

-In the 2015 general election, her campaign to succeed Annette Brooke was supported by Lord Oakeshott.

 In the 2024 general election, she unseated Conservative Michael Tomlinson, who had been the Minister of State for Countering Illegal Migration.
 After being elected she said she wouldn't have stood for a fifth time had she lost.

-In Parliament, Slade was a member of the frontbench Team of Ed Davey as the party's local government spokeswoman shadowing Steve Reed, before departing the frontbench in a reshuffle and being replaced as Local Government spokeswoman by Zöe Franklin, following the Liberal Democrat Conference in Bournemouth in September 2025.
-Slade opposed the government's cut to the Winter Fuel Payment.
-In her first year in parliament, she has worked on issues such as the closure of Wareham Crossing and shoplifting in Wimborne.
+Slade was a member of the frontbench Team of Ed Davey as the party's Housing, Communities and Local Government spokesperson, shadowing Angela Rayner and Steve Reed, before departing the frontbench in a reshuffle and being replaced as Housing spokesperson by Gideon Amos and Local Government spokesperson by Zöe Franklin, following the Liberal Democrat Conference in Bournemouth in September 2025.

+In her first year in parliament, Slade has worked on issues such as the closure of Wareham Crossing and shoplifting in Wimborne.
+She has frequently worked on issues such as devolution, defence and education, and she opposed the government's cut to the Winter Fuel Payment, calling it "completely wrong".

+In November 2024, Slade voted in favour of the Terminally Ill Adults (End of Life) Bill, which proposes to legalise assisted suicide.
+In June 2025, she continued to vote in favour of the bill's third reading.

 In November 2025, she replaced Josh Babarinde on the Justice Select Committee.

+Slade has campaigned extensively on Education and SEND.
+In 2026, she has spoken in Parliament about the challenges of self-employed disabled young people, and raised awareness of the work SAMEE does.
+She has met Andrew Western, Parliamentary Under-Secretary for Transformations at the Department for Work and Pensions to discuss this topic.

+Slade is chair of the APPG on Town Centre and vice chair of the APPG on the National Trust, Parks and Green Spaces, Performing Arts and Education and Training and Play.

 Personal life

-Slade was educated at Tonbridge Grammar School.
-She is married to Paul Slade, who is a councillor for Creekmoor ward, and they have four children.
-They have also fostered children, including unaccompanied asylum seekers, and have hosted a refugee from the War in Ukraine under the British government's Ukraine Family Scheme.
+Slade is married to Paul Slade, who is a councillor for Creekmoor ward, and they have four children.
+They have fostered children, including unaccompanied asylum seekers, and have hosted a refugee from the War in Ukraine.

+In 2012, she founded Broadstone Fields, which created the Annual Summer Fun Day.
+In 2022, she founded and chairs Broadstone Youth Centre, where she volunteers as the youth leader at its Youth Club.
+She has been part of a number of community groups in Broadstone, including the local Chamber of Trade which campaigned for small businesses and ran the town's community events.